 - The more you bring a foot practice into your program, the better your results will be and the less injuries will be experienced.

 Learn more from Yamuna on this topic!
-Join her for the upcoming MedFit webinar, How to Rebuild Healthy Foot Function
+Register to watch her webinar, Rebuilding Healthy Foot Function.

 Yamuna Zake is a visionary healer dedicated to demystifying the body and providing simple, powerful tools that make lifelong fitness and well-being a reality for everyone.
 She has developed her deep knowledge of how the body works over forty years, starting at sixteen, when she became a certified hatha yoga instructor.
 She is the founder of Yamuna, a leading source of education for teachers, therapists, and fitness instructors interested in expanding their knowledge in BodySustainability which can enhance their core expertise, and often lead to a longer term interest in becoming a certified Yamuna instructor.